mrdeezer/MyRepo/README.md

 # MyRepo

 Welcome to MyRepo.
 This repository will help you to implement Salesforce OAuth2 with your NodeJS application.
-This repo uses nForce, HBS, Express library for authentication.
+This repo uses JSForce, Express library for authentication.
 Here I have provided the code to call your APEX web service controller into the Node and fetch data from your Salesforce object.
 Thanks to my brother for his support in implementing this code.